Finch & Oak

 I’m a photographer based in Australia, originally from New Zealand.
 I’ve shot commercial and fashion, but now I’m really focusing all my efforts on weddings.

 I shot my first wedding at 16 and loved it!
-I new that I wanted to work for myself and never get a ‘real job’.
+I knew that I wanted to work for myself and never get a ‘real job’.
 8 years on and I’m loving it.
 The end of 2014 saw the rebrand of my wedding studio to Finch & Oak.
-I’ve been loving the hugely positive response and I’m excited for the amazing weddings that are coming up this year.
+I’ve been loving the hugely positive response and I’m excited about the amazing weddings that are coming up this year.

 I keep things simple, 2 DSLR bodies and few awesome primes is all I need.
 I only use flash for reception and sometimes for some special backlit images.

 2x Canon 5D Mark III’s – The workhorse of the wedding industry.
 The bad boy is reliable, fast and shoots all day.
 I use two bodies with different lens, usually the 50mm and 35mm.

 Canon 35mm f/1.4 – This one is great all day lens, and has quickly become my favourite.
 Awesome for almost everything.

 Canon 50mm f/1.2 – Such a good focal length that, I also use this one all day.

 Canon 85mm f/1.2 – The dreamiest bokeh around.
 Mainly used for portraits and when I need to zoom in just a bit closer.

 Canon 45mm f/2.8 Tilt Shift – This is a lens I only use occasionally, it’s pretty cool and can give an awesome effect.
 Just don’t over use :)

 Canon 17 – 40mm f/4 – A solid wide angle that I mainly use on the dance floor at the reception.